 The treasure room, protected by a metal detector scanner, contains finds including torques, bracelets and coins from the Bronze Age and period of Roman occupation.
-The size and excellent condition of the golden torques is remarkable and, I couldn’t help but think, that modern technology could be utilised more effectively to bring to life story of the people who once wore these eye-catching items.
+The size and excellent condition of the golden torques are remarkable and, I couldn’t help but think, that modern technology could be utilised more effectively to bring to life the story of the people who once wore these eye-catching items.

 The Egyptian room contains a collection of mummies, masks and sarcophaguses brought to Portugal by collectors.
 Foreign visitors might find the artefacts fascinating but may struggle to interpret the Portuguese-only legends.

 To the left of the ticket desk in the main hall, which contains the museum shop, stands the temporary exhibition hall.

 See the National Museum of Archaeology for information about opening time, entry fees and exhibitions.